viadee/vPAV/docs/SignalEventChecker.md

 ```

 ## Error messages
-**Signal Names have to be used uniquely in StartEvents.
+**Signal Names have tgt be used uniquely in StartEvents.
 Compare: %Event1% and %Event2%**

 _This message indicates that the Signal name has been used more than once._